 So when you are in Arizona, keep in mind that even the trees are packing heat!
 And not the “dry kind of heat”!

-The post "Cause, You Know, in Arizona, Everyone is Packing Heat" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2013/01/arizona-packing-heat/) on January 2, 2013.
+The post "Cause, You Know, in Arizona, Everyone is Packing Heat" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2013/01/arizona-packing-heat/) on January 2, 2013.